 For example, he believes that inbound tools that allow for in-depth customization for visitors to a site traditionally used in B2B could be well-used in the B2C space.

 It’s not as common there, and it could do a lot to help a client stand out in their market from the other competitions that haven’t begun to leverage cool features generally used in just B2B.
-Tools, especially in the inbound space are sophisticated and can provide benefits out of the current way they're used.
+Tools, especially in the inbound space, are sophisticated and can benefit from the current way they’re used.

 Another opportunity Justin sees is with artificial intelligence (AI).
-He believes machine learning technology will soon be able to continue to improve personalization, segment and target markets, interpret and leverage data and so much more in the future He’s bought into what is possible with AI In marketing much like Paul Roetzer from PR 20/20.
+He believes machine learning technology will soon continue to improve personalization, segment and target markets, interpret and leverage data, and so much more in the future.
+He’s bought into what is possible with AI In marketing, much like Paul Roetzer from PR 20/20.